JoshLeatherland/react-vite-mui-storybook-boilerplate/docs/components/textfield.md

-# FormField
+# TextField

-The **FormField** component is a wrapper for Material-UI's `TextField` that simplifies the process of creating form fields with consistent styling and behavior.
+The **TextField** component is a wrapper for Material-UI's `TextField` that simplifies the process of creating form fields with consistent styling and behavior.

 This component wraps Material-UI’s `TextField` and provides customizable options such as the label, variant, and width, making it easy to integrate into your forms.